Nicolas-Meyer/awin-engineering-codetest-php/submission.md

 I'm looking forward to discuss all of this.
 I'm sure this will raise a lot of questions, and I'll be happy to explore all of this more in depth.
 I do feel like the time constraint was a little short to actually get to a satisfying result!

+Only tests are runnable at the moment - in case of doubt, after a composer install, you should be able to run `php vendor/phpunit/phpunit/phpunit src/Awin/Tools/CoffeeBreak/Tests/`

 ## Manifest
 - `Controller\CoffeeBreakPreferenceController`
 - `Entity\CoffeeBreakPreference`